Suvink/docs-choreo-dev/en/developer-docs/docs/develop-components/use-configuration-form.md

     - `properties` is required if the type is `object` and define sub-object keys under it.
     - `items` is required if the type is `array` and define array properties under it.

-Once user clicks the `Configure and Deploy` button, defined configurtions shown and user can inject values through the form.
+Once user clicks the `Configure and Deploy` button, defined configurtions are shown and user can inject values through the form.